afratetlay/memory_game/README.md

 - 3 levels
 - Easy to use

-Superheros is a interactive game as it helps the children with their memory skills:
+Superheros is a interactive game as it helps the children with their memory skills, as there are different heros which the children have to match and there are 3 levels which can help increase their memory at a young age whilst they are in the developing stage.
-- The planning and design process took all these needs into account before starting to build it.
-- Controls are grouped together clearly.
-- Game controls are large, utilising icons and colours to communicate their purpose before any words that a child would not be able to read.
-- PicFlip! includes audio and visual rewards as part of the game.
-- The overall feel of PicFLip! is fun and child-friendly.

 #### Parental goals

+Nowadays parents are reliant on technology to entertain the children as it has become such a big part in our lives, to make sure

 Parents of pre-school children have a large amount of say about what games their children are exposed to, therefore parental needs must also be at the forefront of any project designed for children in this age group.